What Do Cats See When They Look at Humans? Surprising Facts

 Do Cats Possess Night Vision?

 When you’re a child, you may have heard that cats have incredible night vision.
 Cats are active at night, and their ability to see at night is also different.
 They need only one-sixth amount of light to see than humans need.
-Thus, the cat’s concave cornea and dilated eyes make them able to see objects at night more clearly.
+Thus, the cat’s concave cornea and dilated eyes make it able to see objects at night more clearly.

 Moreover, fewer rods in cats’ eyes let them detect rapid motions in low light.
 Therefore, your cat most likely sees you clearly at night, even though you won’t be able to see your cat sleeping on the carpet in the dark night.